rossbulat/polkadot-wiki/docs/maintain/maintain-guides-polkadot-opengov.md

 Below are the steps to follow when submitting a proposal to the Whitelist track.

-- [Submit a preimage](#submitting-a-preimage) with the call to _dispatch_ the proposal (`call`) you want to submit -- `whitelist.dispatchWhitelistedCallWhithPreimage(call)` -- and obtain the preimage hash.
+- [Submit a preimage](#submitting-a-preimage) with the call to _dispatch_ the proposal (`call`) you want to submit -- `whitelist.dispatchWhitelistedCallWithPreimage(call)` -- and obtain the preimage hash.
 This is the preimage for the _public referendum_ on the Whitelisted Caller track.

 ![preimage-whitelist](../assets/governance/opengov-submit-preimage-whitelist.png)